GioF71/airconnect-docker/README.md

-PGID|Group used to run the application, defaults to `1000` PREFER_STATIC|Prefer `-static` version of the executable, defaults to `no` AIRCONNECT_MODE|AirConnect mode: `upnp` or `cast`, defaults to `upnp` CODEC|Format used to send HTTP audio, refer to the AirConnect [README.md](https://github.com/philippe44/AirConnect/blob/master/README.md) file.
+PGID|Group used to run the application, defaults to `1000` PREFER_STATIC|Prefer `-static` version of the executable, defaults to `no` AIRCONNECT_MODE|AirConnect mode: `upnp` or `cast`, defaults to `upnp` CODEC|Format used to send HTTP audio, refer to the AirConnect [documentation](https://github.com/philippe44/AirConnect).

 ## Run